meg768/mqtt-async/README.md

 # mqtt-async
 A simple way to convert the [MQTT.js library](https://www.npmjs.com/package/mqtt) to use async/await.
 No dependecies.
 Just a simple function.
-This is a different approach than [async-mqtt](https://www.npmjs.com/package/async-mqtt) which encapsulates MQTT.
+This is a different approach than the [async-mqtt](https://www.npmjs.com/package/async-mqtt) library which encapsulates MQTT.

 Create an MQTT instance as normal.
 Then just call MqttAsync().